AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Related works

 \subsubsection{\textbf{Multi-angle attacks}}

 Traditional superposition training ensures that pedestrian detectors perform effectively when facing the patch but lacks robustness to varied angles or occlusions.
-To address the challenges posed by multi-angle perception attacks, AdvTexture introduces a scalable adversarial texture generation method based on ring cropping~\cite{hu2022adversarial}.
+In the context of AVs, where onboard cameras observe pedestrians from dynamic and shifting perspectives, adversarial patches must be effective across a wide range of viewing angles to pose a realistic threat.
+To address these challenges, AdvTexture introduces a scalable adversarial texture generation method based on ring cropping~\cite{hu2022adversarial}.
 This approach can be applied to clothing of arbitrary shapes, allowing individuals wearing these garments to evade detection by human detectors from various angles.
 Furthermore, Arman Maesumi et al. proposed a framework for adversarial training using 3D modeling, which optimizes 3D adversarial cloaks through variations in poses, spatial positions, and camera angles~\cite{maesumi2021learning}.
 By conducting multi-angle adversarial training, the effectiveness of patches in multi-detection angle scenarios can be significantly improved~\cite{li2025uv, hu2023physically}.
+Such techniques are critical for testing the vulnerability of real-world pedestrian detection systems deployed in autonomous vehicles.